rechrtb/RepRapFirmware/src/Movement/Axis and drive allocation and release.md

 Multiple motion systems present challenges in RRF 3.6 because the final movement is generated using a single set of DriveMovement objects;
 whereas in 3.5 the DMs were attached to the DDAs, which were in separate queues for each MS. This is how we handle these channelges in 3.6.

-The overall scheme is:
+The overall movement scheme is:
 - There is one DDARing for each MS
 - Each move generated in a particular MS is put into a DDA in the corresponding DDA ring
 - When a move is committed, MoveSegments for the logical drives concerned are generated from the DDA.
 These segments are attached to the DMs in the common set
-- After a DDA is committed, the DDA is used only for tracking when the move should complete, reporting on its parameters (acceleration, top speed etc.), and homing operations
+- After a DDA is committed, the DDA is used only for tracking when the move should complete, reporting on its parameters (acceleration, top speed etc.)

+Objectives
+- A MS must 'own' a logical drive before it can move it.
+At most one MS can own a logical drive at any one time.
+- When one MS releases a drive and another allocates it, the final drive endpoint set by the old owner must be copied to the new owner, and axis coordinates updated appropriately
+- The fact that a drive endpoint has changed in the MS because of a change in ownership must not cause the motion system to attempt to move from the old endpoint to the new one

+Recording of endpoints:
 - Each DDARing maintains a copy of endpoints of the last move that was added to it.
 Only the endpoints of drives that the corresponding MS owns should be considered valid.
 - We also maintain a global copy of the endpoints of drives that are not owned (lastKnownEndpoints).
 These are set during initialisation and updated whenever a MS releases a drive.

-So we have the following sets of endoints:
-- The endpoints stored in the DDARings.
-These are valid only for the drives thsat are owned by the corresponding MS.
-- lastKnownEndpoints
-- currentMotorPosition maintained by the DM
-- 'endpoint' stored in each DDA.
+- Each DMs maintain its endpoint in 'currentMotorPosition'
+- Each DDA has 'endpoint'.
 These are the planned endpoints for the move that the DDA represents.
 Homing and probing moves will generally complete before some of those endpoints are reached.

 System invariants:
 - When no moves are queued and any corrections for homing or calibration have been applied: